|

 Abstract

-Plant health clinics are demand-driven initiatives that provide farmers with plant health advisory services (PHASs) to reduce pre- and post-harvest losses from pests and diseases, thereby increasing food production.
-This study aimed to assess the determinants of PHAS-seeking behaviour among smallholder tomato farmers, with a focus on gender-disaggregated data for both male and female farmers.
-Data on self-reported estimates of PHAS-seeking behaviour were collected through a multistage sampling procedure, using a pre-tested, electronically designed semi-structured questionnaire administered to 385 smallholder tomato farmers in Kirinyaga County, Kenya.
-Partial least squares structural equation modelling (PLS-SEM) was employed to assess PHAS-seeking behaviour in general.
-In addition, gender differences in PHAS-seeking behaviour were analysed using multigroup analysis (MGA) within the PLS-SEM framework.
-Overall, the results indicated that attitude, subjective norms, perceived behavioural control, and motivation significantly influence tomato farmers’ intentions to seek these services.
-Perceived behavioural control also had a significant effect on actual service-seeking behaviour.
-However, intentions to seek PHASs did not significantly translate into actual behaviour, suggesting that tomato farmers’ intentions are unlikely to lead to action.
-Multigroup analysis results revealed no significant difference in PHAS-seeking intentions between male and female tomato farmers, likely due to similarities in attitudes, subjective norms, perceived behavioural control, and motivation.
-Nonetheless, a significant difference was observed in actual service-seeking behaviour, with male farmers more likely to act on their intentions than their female counterparts.
-These findings underscore the need for policies that advance evidence-based demonstrations, nudge behaviour, expand female extension staff, and scale digital advisory platforms.
-Moreover, sensitisation and awareness campaigns would encourage actual service-seeking behaviour among farmers.
+Plant health clinics are demand-driven initiatives that offer farmers plant health advisory services to minimize pre- and post-harvest losses caused by pests and diseases and increase food production.
+Therefore, the study aimed to assess gender differences in smallholder tomato farmers’ plant health advisory service-seeking behaviour, focusing on gender-disaggregated data.
+Data on self-reported estimates of plant health advisory service-seeking behaviour were collected through a multistage sampling procedure using a pre-tested, electronically designed semi-structured questionnaire administered to 385 respondents in Kirinyaga County, Kenya.
+Overall, structural equation modelling results indicated farmers’ service-seeking intentions did not significantly translate into actual behaviour.
+Multigroup analysis results indicated no gender differences in plant health advisory service-seeking intentions between male and female farmers, likely influenced by their attitudes, subjective norms, perceived behavioural control, and motivation.
+However, a gender difference was observed in actual service-seeking behaviour, with male farmers more likely to act on their intentions than their female counterparts.
+These findings underscore the need for policies that support evidence-based demonstrations, employ behavioural nudges, strengthen the presence of female extension staff, promote gender-sensitive training for plant health clinic personnel, expand awareness campaigns, and scale up digital advisory platforms to encourage the actual service-seeking behaviour among farmers.

 Contact Address: Bathwell Oliver Ombuya, Egerton University, Agricultural Economics and Agribusiness Management, Nakuru, Kenya, e-mail: bombuya98 gmail.com